Skip to main content

 })

-For content scripts, create a mount node and return a cleanup from your default export so Extension.js can remount safely in development:
+For content scripts, create a mount node and return a cleanup function from your default export.
+This lets Extension.js remount safely in development:

 import App from './App.svelte'